7 Product Management Tools That You Should Know About

 4. Amplitude: Analytics tool

-Amplitude is real-time product analytics platform that provides behavioral reporting on how users interact with your product and what brings them back.
+Amplitude is real-time product analytics platform that provides behavioral reporting on how users interact with your product and what brings them back which is why we added to our list of product management tools.

 Justin Bauer, VP of Product at Amplitude, talked about Amplitude’s target persona’s on episode 142 of This is Product Management: